Compare two cars

 Verdict

 Honda appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Q50 offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Honda offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
-I believe that, when we take all into account, we have only one winner here - the Infiniti.
+It all continues in the same direction, with Infiniti offering somewhat better performance, just enough to call it quicker.
+To make things even better, it consumps less fuel!
+All together, there's not much more to say, in this case I wouldn't even consider anything but Infiniti.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.